FedCF: Fair Federated Conformal Prediction

-Several approaches have been proposed at the intersection of fairness and CP--each catering to different tasks and notions of fairness. \citet{romano2020malice} developed a CP approach for the regression setting to ensure equalized coverage across protected groups. \citet{lu2022fair} considers equalized coverage in a classification task for medical imaging. \citet{zhou2024conformal} extends \citet{romano2020malice} and provides an algorithm adaptive to sensitive groups to increase the predictive power of the CP sets when several sensitive attributes are present, and focuses on the classification task.
-Lastly, \citet{vadlamani2025a} provides a framework to ensure fair coverage of positive outcomes, without requiring protected attributes at inference time, unlike prior work.
+Several approaches have been proposed at the intersection of fairness and CP. \citet{romano2020malice} developed a CP approach for the regression setting to ensure equalized coverage across protected groups. \citet{lu2022fair} considers equalized coverage in a classification task for medical imaging. \citet{zhou2024conformal} extend \citet{romano2020malice} and provide an algorithm adaptive to sensitive groups to increase the predictive power of the CP sets when several sensitive attributes are present, and focus on the classification task.
+Lastly, \citet{vadlamani2025a} provides a framework that ensures fair coverage of positive outcomes without requiring protected attributes at inference time, unlike prior work.
 Orthogonally, CP has been used to enhance the fairness of other tasks.
 To mitigate bias in LLM-based recommender systems, \citet{fayyazi2025facter} explores iteratively using fairness-aware CP.

-While there are several approaches to integrating fairness into CP, these methods are not considered when the training data is decentralized (i.e., available only to clients) and the ML model is stored on a centralized server.
-Extending these CP methods to the federated learning (FL) setting is essential because tasks that benefit from fair uncertainty quantification (such as those in healthcare and finance) also often have privacy considerations, making it infeasible to keep data on a centralized server.
-Thus, we extend the work of \citet{vadlamani2025a} using recent literature in Federated CP \citep{lu2023federated}.
+The above fair CP methods rely on centralized data, a challenge in domains such as healthcare and finance, where data is often decentralized and data privacy regulations apply.
+Federated learning offers a solution by enabling collaborative model training without transferring raw data off local clients.
+However, while recent work on federated CP exists~\citep{lu2023federated, humbert2023oneshot}, the shift toward privacy-preserving decentralized training often exacerbates unfairness~\citep{kanaparthy2022, lo2025} in ML models.
+Simultaneously balancing fairness and federated requirements in CP is non-trivially challenging due to variability in client requirements and capabilities, cross-client distribution of sensitive attributes, and efficiency.

-\textbf{Key Contributions}: We extend the Conformal Fairness (CF) framework \citep{vadlamani2025a} to the FL setting while maintaining the theoretical fairness guarantees provided by CF.
+\textbf{Key Contributions}: We present Federated Conformal Fairness (FedCF), see Figure~\ref{fig:fed_cf:pipeline}, which adapts Conformal Fairness (CF)~\citep{vadlamani2025a} to a federated setting, addressing the above non-trivial challenges while maintaining CF's theoretical guarantees in a distributed setting.